 In this week’s AskTDS, we answer a common question from tenants, “what do I do if my deposit isn’t protected?”

-Only deposits for Assured Shorthold Tenancies (AST) need to have deposits protected.
-An AST is the most common type of tenancy if you rent from a private landlord or letting agent.
+An Assured Shorthold Tenancy (AST) is the most common type of tenancy if you rent from a private landlord or letting agent.

 You usually have an AST if:

 You won’t have an AST if your rent is:

 Your deposit does not need to be protected if it is not for an AST.

 Your landlord or agent must put your tenancy deposit in a Government approved deposit protection scheme if you have an assured shorthold tenancy.

 When your landlord or agent protects your deposit, they should issue you with deposit protection documentation called prescribed information.
 If you have not received this, or are unsure if your deposit has been protected, you can check on our help centre to see if it has been protected with TDS.
 We run two schemes so please check both:

 If you do not have access to your Deposit Reference, please use the form to search for your deposit by entering information about your tenancy.
 You will need a postcode, surname, tenancy start date and deposit amount to search.